 Straight from the TSA website: “Generally, body armor is allowed in carry-on or checked bags.
 Please note however that even if an item is generally allowed, our officers make the final decision on whether an item is allowed through the checkpoint.”

-A simple 1 lb panel in a backpack has the chance to mean the difference between life and death!
+A simple 1 lb armor panel in a pack has the chance to mean the difference between life and death!
+Don’t just look at backpack body armor as a passing fad.
+It’s something that you should seriously consider.